RaphaelBajon/canyonbpy/README.md

 ## Usage

-Here's a simple example of how to use canyonbpy:
+Here's a simple example of how to use `canyonbpy`:

 ```python
 from datetime import datetime